-I started thinking–it’s time to get less superficial with makeup.
+I started thinking--it’s time to get less superficial with makeup.
 In a truly blind beauty test, where the testers have no knowledge of brand, packaging, price range, or previous reviews, what products would reign supreme?
 And so with that in mind, we at Fashionista conducted the "Blind BB Cream" test.

-L’Oreal Paris Youth Code BB Cream, Too Faced Tinted Beauty Balm, Urban Decay Naked Skin Beauty Balm, Olay Fresh Effects BB Cream, Flower Beauty Balm BB Cream, Dr. Brandt Skincare Flexitone BB Cream, L’Oreal Paris Age Perfect Instant Radiance BB Cream, Smashbox Camera Ready BB Cream
+UPDATE: Per commenters' request, here are the brands we tried: L’Oreal Paris Youth Code BB Cream, Too Faced Tinted Beauty Balm, Urban Decay Naked Skin Beauty Balm, Olay Fresh Effects BB Cream, Flower Beauty Balm BB Cream, Dr. Brandt Skincare Flexitone BB Cream, L’Oreal Paris Age Perfect Instant Radiance BB Cream, Smashbox Camera Ready BB Cream

-1. Start squeezing BB creams into the plastic receptacles, designating each one with a letter and a number (ex: A1.)
+Procedure: 1.
+Start squeezing BB creams into the plastic receptacles, designating each one with a letter and a number (ex: A1.)
 Record the super-secret designations in notebook.
 2. Hand out samples to testers.
 Samples are applied to clean, bare skin.
 3. Collect comments and quotes independently from test subjects

 Results: Three clear front runners came out of testing.
 But before we reveal the favorites, some select quotes from BB creams that didn't make the cut: “Smells like menthol, feels tingly.”
 “It feels powdery and just sits on top of my face.”
 “Weirdly orange.”
 “Too chalky, powdery and thick.”
 “This one is just not working!” referring to a BB cream that sat on top of her face like chalky ‘80s sunblock.